Mixtape Medley CAL. A New Crochet Blanket Pattern

 I like how the secret elephants are hidden inside when it’s folded up.
 You might think it’s a boring blanket.
 But tumble it open and the cuteness is revealed!

-And let’s not forget the ubiquitous Neat Ripple!
-I have no idea how many times I’ve made Attic 24’s Neat Ripple!
-So many!
-I did 8 pattern repeats and 64 rows before adding the grey.
-At each end I added a ripply row of grey and then a straightening row.
-You can straighten it off by following this useful guide from Little Tin Bird.
 Then it was just a case of making a couple of rounds of UK trebles before going back to Attic24 for the edging, which was pilfered from Lucy’s original Granny Stripe.
 Phew!
 What do you think?
 I like it!
-Anything with grey and mustard floats my boat though.
-Grellow they call it.
+Anything with grey and mustard floats my boat, though.
+Grellow, they call it.

 Anyway, I’m late for an evening walk that I must do.
-I’ve been very lazy recently and done no proper exercise.
+I’ve been very lazy recently and have done no proper exercise.
 And I need to go to the shop for bread and milk…

 Subscribe to Blog via Email